pronein/qhp-idp/readme.md

 ## ReactJs Makes Request

-This is anything from requesting the react.js file via an embedded <script /> tag to clicking an <a /> tag, which results in a request being made to an API to retrieve the logged in user's auth token or profile information.
+This is anything from requesting the react.js file via an embedded &lt;script /&gt; tag to clicking an &lt;a /&gt; tag, which results in a request being made to an API to retrieve the logged in user's auth token or profile information.

 ## \[IN\] NodeJs